What is the Extended Northern Runway?

 Our proposal will not only enhance air connectivity to UK regional airports and the world’s emerging markets, but also includes the potential to better connect Heathrow to the national road and rail network.

-The lower capital cost will mean Heathrow Airport Ltd could afford to support investment in surface access, including direct rail links to the south and west and to Clapham Junction and Waterloo.
+The lower capital cost will mean Heathrow Airport Ltd could afford to support investment in surface access, including direct rail links to the large and unserved catchment to the south and west as well as to Clapham Junction, with connections to Sussex and Waterloo, with connections to Kent via Waterloo East.

 Better connectivity, less congestion.